qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 - Since there's a lot of code to sift through, we've marked all locations where you need to actually change stuff with `TODO` comments.
 Please ctrl-F to look for those so you know you aren't missing anything.
   - Naturally, do not hesitate to ask questions on Piazza.
 - Remember to use Colab's GPU backend.
 It speeds up training a LOT. `Runtime > Change Runtime Type > Hardware Accelerator > GPU` on Colab.
+- We expect the neural net to be imperfect.
+It may label some offroad parts as being road.
+Thus, you may want to use contractions and dilations to get rid of those outliers, like with color segmentation in lab 4.
+If even that does not get rid of the outliers, then use the largest continuous patch of `1`s in the mask as road (akin to using the largest contour in lab 4).
+  - Likewise, you can ignore any patches labelled as road that are too high up in the image (e.g. are background objects or on the ceiling or something).

 ## General Notes